-We maintain a confidential whistleblower hotline known as the “IDEXX Ethics Hotline” through which employees, suppliers and other third parties may report violations of the Code and other matters.
+We maintain a confidential whistleblower hotline, known as the “IDEXX Ethics Hotline,” through which employees, suppliers and other third parties may report violations of the Code and other matters.
 The contact information for the IDEXX Ethics Hotline is 1-800-836-2027 (United States) or www.idexx.com/ethics-hotline.
 If individuals desire to call the IDEXX Ethics Hotline outside of the United States, local toll-free telephone numbers may be found at www.idexx.com/ethics-hotline.
 IDEXX has a no retaliation policy for good faith reporting.

 The IDEXX Ethics Hotline is managed by a third-party vendor that provides toll-free 24/7 telephone helplines worldwide and web-based reporting tools in the reporters’ respective local languages.
 The availability of the IDEXX Ethics Hotline is promoted globally via on-line and in-person trainings.
 Reporters can submit their questions and concerns with their names or anonymously, subject to local legal restrictions.
 When reporters submit concerns through the IDEXX Ethics Hotline, they receive an immediate acknowledgment of receipt and are able to track the status of their reported concerns.
 All incoming matters are reported to the Compliance team, regardless of how they are reported, and are tracked, triaged, and referred for review.

 We also have a Global Whistleblower Policy, which supplements our Code and is available on our website.
 Our Global Whistleblower Policy clearly describes how any current or former employee or business partner may report ethical or other concerns.
 It also describes our strict non-retaliation policy and sets forth our commitment to the proper handling of all reported concerns.